Rental cottages on Nova Scotia beach

 You should list with one or more of them first.

-HomeAway.com, one of the big players in the vacation rental world
+HomeAway.com is one of the biggest players in the vacation rental world

-An annual subscription with a large vacation rental site such as HomeAway.com, which has bought some of the other vacation rental sites, costs $300 or more.
-That price gives you a very extensive listing with excruciating detail about your property and the area, as well as a large number of photos.
-From the customer’s point of view, these rental sites help them compare apples to apples.
+An annual subscription with a large vacation rental site such as HomeAway Vacation Rentalscosts $300 or more.
+That price gives you an extensive listing where you can go into great detail about your property and the area, as well as a large number of photos.
+From the customer’s point of view, these rental sites help them compare one property to another.

 There are some other, more economical rental sites that you may discover doing well with search engines.

-To decide which rental sites to list with, search Google for “vacation rentals your location” (replace your location with the town, region, province or state that you think people would most commonly use).
+To decide which rental sites to list with, search Google for “vacation rentals [your location]” replacing [your location] with the town, region, province or state that you think people would most commonly use.
 “Vacation rental” has become one of the primary keywords in this business, but you can try some variations as well.

-For example, there is only one Wolfville in the world, so when I search “vacation rentals Wolfville”, Google gives me (today, that is; your results may vary):
+For example, there is only one Wolfville in the world, so when I search “vacation rentals Wolfville”, Google gives me the websites of a couple of my clients as well as several big vacation rental sites, including HomeAway.com.

 You can set up these listings yourself.
 The sites ask many detailed questions that only you can answer.
-I have helped clients who were not comfortable or capable of doing it by themselves create or edit listings over the phone.
+I have, however, helped clients who were not comfortable or capable of doing it by themselves create or edit listings over the phone.

 For some properties, however, a website can be a good investment.